 Germany is the largest importer of green coffee beans in Europe

 Germany is Europe’s largest importer of green coffee beans.
-In 2018, Germany accounted for 34% of total European imports sourced directly from producing countries, an approximate 1.1 million tonnes valued at €2.3 billion.
-Import volumes remained stable between 2014 and 2018 on average, but import value dropped by -3% in the same period.
+In 2019, Germany accounted for 30% of total European imports sourced directly from producing countries, an approximate 1.1 million tonnes valued at €2.3 billion.
+Import volumes increased slightly between 2015 and 2019, with a year-to-year growth of 1.3%.

 Most green coffee beans enter Germany via the Port of Hamburg.
 The ports of Bremen and Bremerhaven are also important entry points for coffee into Germany.
 Most German green coffee traders are located near these ports.
 Examples of large coffee trading companies in Germany include ECOM, Kaffee Import Compagnie, Neumann Kaffee Gruppe and Rehm & Co.
 An example of a small importing company focusing on specialty coffee is Touton Specialties.

 Germany is an important coffee trade hub in Europe